Chapter 2 : Chapter One: Hippogriffs Amuck

 Samantha's eyes lit up with curiosity, but she didn't look up from the ground.
 While she was thoroughly intrigued by the idea of new gossip, she remained silent.
 She was upset that Remus decided to ditch her and sat with her enemies, mainly Isabelle, instead of suffering through James' idiotic moment with her.

-When she didn't immediately respond, Remus stopped walking and let go of her.
+When she didn't immediately respond, Remus stopped walking.

 Samantha jerked to a stop.